Robert Lewis Baker

-Robert Lewis Baker (1937 – October 31, 1979) was an American horticulturist and botanist at the University of Maryland.
-He was a professor at University of Maryland.
-He lectured and published and was active in preserving the Federal Hill district of Baltimore.
-His own garden there was regularly featured in the Baltimore Sun and, after he died, it was recreated at the Baltimore Flower and Garden Show.
-He was commemorated by the Baker Garden at the United States National Arboretum and by Robert Baker Park.
+Robert Lewis Baker (1937 – October 31, 1979) was an American horticulturist and botanist at the University of Maryland, a professor at University of Maryland and widely known as a leader in the campaign to keep federal interstates and expressways from cutting through Baltimore's historic neighborhoods.
+Baker lectured and published and was active in preserving the Federal Hill district of Baltimore, in turn helping to preserve the neighborhoods of Otterbein, Fell's Point and Highlandtown.

+Baker's own garden in Federal Hill was regularly featured in the Baltimore Sun and, after he died, it was recreated at the Baltimore Flower and Garden Show.
+He was commemorated by the Baker Garden at the United States National Arboretum and by Robert Baker Park - the latter, a pocket park on the northern perimeter of Federal Hill neighborhood of Baltimore, very near the foot of Federal Hill Park.

 Biography

-Robert (Bob) Lewis Baker was born 24 March, 1937 in Baltimore to Marian Baker (nee Lewis, 1907-1990) and Albert Edmond Baker (1900-1995), the latter having been an active member of the Mount Royal Improvement Association.
+Robert (Bob) Lewis Baker was born 24 March, 1937 in Baltimore to Marian Baker (nee Lewis, 1907–1990) and Albert Edmond Baker (1900–1995), the latter having been an active member of the Mount Royal Improvement Association.